github1001/ResManApp/README.md

 react-native run-android
 ```

 Alternatively open project in Android Studio, running it on emulator.
 That's what worked for me.
 I remember using the Nexus 4 phone, with 4 gb ram on the emulator.
+To the dashboard by a@a.com, 123456, the app uses firebase along with the resManWebJS